boosh/lambda-email-forwarder/README.md

 of `application/json` which isn't possible when directly submitting the form in a browser.

-For a complete example, see the `examples` directory.
+For a complete example, see the `example` directory.